acastrodev/stride-translations/pt-BR/target/diagnostics/STRDIAG006.md

-# Diagnosticando o Aviso STRDIAG006
+# Diagnosticando o aviso STRDIAG006

 > Invalid DataMemberMode for the specified `[DataMember]` member '{0}'.
 A public/internal/internal protected setter is required for 'DataMemberMode.Assign'.